ExpressGateway/express-gateway/README.md

-Gateway
+Express Gateway
 =======

-This is a PoC of a simple HTTP proxy.
+This is an API Gateway built using Express and Express middleware.

 Configuration
 -------------